This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- A warming catheter (tube) will be placed in your urethra.
-This will help protect the urethra and rectum from getting frozen by the cold temperature.
-Caregivers will put an ultrasound probe into your rectum to guide the insertion of the cryoprobes (probes or needles).
+- You may be given general anesthesia to keep you asleep and free from pain during surgery.
+You may instead be given local anesthesia to numb the area.
+You will be awake with local anesthesia, but you will not feel pain.
+A warming catheter will be placed in your urethra.
+This will help protect the urethra and rectum from the cold temperature.
+Your healthcare provider will put an ultrasound probe into your rectum to guide the insertion of the cryoprobes (probes or needles).
 Small incisions may be made in your perineum if large cryoprobes will be used.
-The perineum is the area between your penis and rectum.
+The perineum is the area between your penis and anus.
 Six to 30 cryoprobes will be placed into the prostate through your perineum.
-These cryoprobes are connected to a machine and computer that allows your caregiver to control the temperature.
+These cryoprobes are connected to a machine and computer that allows your healthcare provider to control the temperature.
 Sensors will also be placed to monitor the temperature of the prostate and the structures around it.
 A cryogen (freezing liquid chemical) will be passed into the cryoprobes until it fills the prostate.

-- Once the cryogen is inside the prostate, your caregiver may set the temperature to the freezing point or lower.
+- Once the cryogen is inside the prostate, your healthcare provider may set the temperature to the freezing point or lower.
 This forms small ice balls that freeze the cancer cells.
-Your caregiver will then allow the ice to thaw by replacing the liquid with another chemical called helium.
-This whole process will damage and kill the prostate cancer cells.
+Your healthcare provider will then allow the ice to thaw by replacing the liquid with helium.
 He may repeat the freezing and thawing process to make sure all the cancer cells are killed.
 When the last thawing is completed, a catheter will be put into your bladder to help drain your urine.
 The cryoprobes will be removed and any incisions that were made will be closed and covered with bandages.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Caregivers monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you may be taken back to your hospital room.
+Healthcare providers monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you may be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your perineum.
 The catheter inserted in your bladder may be left there for 1 to 3 weeks to drain your urine.
-Ask your caregiver for information on how to take care of your catheter.
+Ask your healthcare provider for information on how to take care of your catheter.

 - You cannot make it to your appointment on time.